 This group is meant as a window for NeuroTypicals to see what life is like for autistic adults.
 It discusses all topics that are not covered by the other groups in the network.
-In other words, topics covered by the other groups will be irrelevant here.

 NeuroTypical participants should be prepared for a high volume of conversation due to the broad range of topic, autistic enthusiasm and the need to provide emotional support.